WallCaster/WallCaster/doc/architecture-report.md

 ### Test tools

 - Static test :
-  - ESLint
+  - ESLint : It is included by default in our code editor (VSCode).
   - Code Review

 - Dynamic test (unit testing & integration test) :
-  - Jest
+  - Jest : Jest is the leader for testing in JavaScript.

 ## Deployment tools

-- Docker / Docker Compose
+- Docker / Docker Compose : Docker is a standart for containerization.
 - Naming conventions :
   - [Microsoft TypeScript conventions](https://makecode.com/extensions/naming-conventions)